Last Updated: July 11, 2014

 Here is the Hood River County’s description of Tucker Campground: http://goo.gl/nlMNMM

 You can rent windsurfing gear at one of the two board shops in town, Big Winds or Windance.
-NOTE: Big Winds not longer does equipment rentals right on the beach (aka the Event Site).
+NOTE: Big Winds not longer does equipment rentals right on the beach (aka the Event Site) but does do daily rentals at The Hook.
 Both Big Winds and Windance have daily or multi-day rentals which include a few sails, one or two masts and a board).
 You have to be able to transport gear to the various launch sites (i.e. have a vehicle with crossbars) and be able to rig/de-rig your gear on site.

-Both stores know some of us Canadians windsurfing groups who go down, .. like Club Locarno and the owner of Windance is actually Canadian.
+Both stores know some of us Canadian windsurfing groups who go down, .. like Club Locarno and the owner of Windance is actually Canadian.

 Depending on the wind you may get advice on board and sail size from the rental store; it is possible to change gear during the rental period but the available boards tend to be on the smaller end (<= 145L) and choice may be limited during peak times unless you book ahead.